Kuran-Bertalan/Kuran-Bertalan/README.md

 # Kurán Bertalan

 ## I'm a Programmer, Gamer, College Student
-- 🔭 I’m currently working on small projects.
+- 🔭 I’m currently working on small projects and school projects.
 - 🌱 I’m currently learning everything:D
 - 📫 How to reach me: PM Me:)
-- 🥅 2020 Goals: Learn new development tools, programming languages and other great stuffs.
+- 🥅 2021 Goals: Learn new development tools, programming languages and other great stuffs.

 ### My other profiles: